ndom91/home2021/src/_posts/headless-rasppi/2018-04-05-headless-rasppi.md

 ---
-date: '2018-04-05'
+date: "2018-04-05"
-title: 'Setting up a Raspberry Pi'
+title: "Setting up a Raspberry Pi"
-category: 'linux'
+category: "linux"
-tags: ['raspberry pi', 'linux']
+tags: ["raspberry pi", "linux"]
+cover:
+  imageFile: "headless-rasppi/cover.png"
 ---

 When setting up a Raspberry Pi, you first need to write an OS onto an SD Card so your device has something to boot from.